omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 Charts can be created in two ways: first, based on the set of selected results on the :guilabel:`Browse Data` page, and second, choosing from the list of available chart types on the :guilabel:`Charts` page.
-In the latter case, the results which serve as input for the chart need to be configured manually, while in the former case it happens implicitly.
+In the latter case, the results that serve as input for the chart need to be configured manually, while in the former case, it happens implicitly.

 Various types of charts are available.
 There are a number of built-in ones, and you can also add your own to your projects.